vpolda/FPGA-MultiBoot/README.md

  - Enter: wsl -d ubuntu
  - Check that docker is running on windows AND vitis AI container is installed
  - switch to relevant user
- - cd to Vitis-AI git repo
+ - cd to /mnt/c/Xilinx/Vitis-AI or Vitis-AI repo
  - Run: ./docker_run.sh xilinx/vitis-ai-cpu:latest

 ## Hardware